-The following section provides a historic archaeological sensitivity assessment for the Hamilton Grange project area based on its potential to contain historic period cultural resources as determined by the background research and walkover survey.
+The following section provides the historic archaeological sensitivity assessment for the Hamilton Grange project area.
 For ease of review, the project area has been broken down into two sections: the Convent Avenue impact area, the current location of the Grange; and the St. Nicholas Park impact area, the proposed relocation site for the Grange.